 Osprey’s packs are generally really excellent quality – several of our friends use them and spoke very highly of the brand.
 To help you choose the right pack for you, Osprey has created the Pack Sizer app, recommending the best backpacks among their range based on your needs and body shape.

 Unless you’re hiking the Himalayas, leave your hiking boots at home.
 Honestly!
 Hiking boots are heavy and uncomfortable, plus they are a lot more likely to cause the terrible hiker’s nightmare, blisters.

 We hiked the Camino with ‘approach shoes’, a kind of lightweight hiking shoe, with a rugged sole and waterproof cover.
 Our choice were the Salewa WS Wildfire and we were very happy with them.

 However, for Finland we decided to opt for something even lighter, due to the fact that there would be next to no hills, unlike the Camino that included some mountainous sections.
-So, we chose two different kinds of trail running shoes – Nick opted for the Salewa ULTRA TRAIN and I chose the LA SPORTIVA ULTRA RAPTOR.
+So, we chose two different kinds of trail running shoes – Nick opted again for the Salewa Wildfire and I chose the LA SPORTIVA ULTRA RAPTOR.
 We’re both happy so far.

 Long Distance Hiking Clothing

 Here’s what I am carrying in terms of clothing: